-Numerous complaints would quickly result in Gorezone being banned from the shelves of all Circle K stores, and with the chain being the second biggest convenience store in the country at the time, this meant a circulation drop of several thousand copies for the magazine.
-Gorezone editor Tony Timpone was told by the publisher that the future covers needed to be less violent, and if they were to be so, they should involve monsters and creatures, not humans.
-It's like the old adage that when a horror film's blood is green or black, you can get away with murder, as opposed to if it were actually red.
+Numerous complaints quickly resulted in Gorezone being banned from the shelves of all Circle K stores, and with the chain being the second biggest convenience store in the country at the time, this meant a circulation drop of several thousand copies for the magazine.
+Gorezone editor Tony Timpone was told by the publisher that the future covers needed to be less violent, and if they were to be violent, they should involve monsters and creatures, not humans.
+It's like the old adage that when a horror film's blood is green or black you can get away with murder, as opposed to if it were actually red.
 We all know that red blood equals real, and it's the realism that frightens and harms our children, turning them into the future serial killers of America.
-Thankfully censorship keeps all of this from coming to fruition.
+Thankfully censorship and fear mongering keeps all of this from coming to fruition.

-In the end, I will always have a sort of odd nostalgia for Intruder with what it represented for horror at the time.
+I will always have a strong sense of nostalgia for Intruder with what it represented for horror at the time.
 It certainly had a slight influence on the rebel that I would grow to become as the years went on.
-The censorship of Intruder and that specific issue of Gorezone speak so much about the time in which they had come out, and while it seems like these aren't issues that we have to worry about as much nowadays, something like what happened with Hatchet 2 comes along and reminds us that we will never get what we want when it comes to entertainment.
+The censorship of Intruder and that specific issue of Gorezone are greatly reflective of that time period, and while it seems like these aren't issues that we need to worry about as much nowadays, something like what happened with Hatchet 2 comes along and reminds us that we will never get what we want when it comes to entertainment.
 There will always be someone there trying to tell us what we should and shouldn't watch, and it's our job to tell them to go fuck themselves and do it anyways.